mspnp/serverless-reference-implementation/src/ClientApp/readme.md

 6. Click **Save**.
 7. Copy the primary endpoint URL.
 8. Navigate to the blob container named $web.
-9. Upload the files in the `ClientApp` directory to the container.
+9. Upload the files in the `ClientApp/public` directory to the container.

 For more information, see [Static website hosting in Azure Storage](https://docs.microsoft.com/azure/storage/blobs/storage-blob-static-website)